Chevrolet Corvette C5-R: Modifications

 As the C5-Rs competed over the years, numerous modifications were carried out in an attempt to improve the C5-R's capabilities against stronger competitors.
 Among the modifications were changes to the bodywork's aerodynamics in an attempt to increase downforce.
-The hood design was changed during the 1999 season to replace the small slat vents with a large open gap allowing air to exit more freely from the front grill.
+The hood design was changed during the 1999 season to replace the small slat vents with a large open gap allowing air to exit more freely from the front grille.
 The third and fourth chassis built during 2000 were actually different from the initial two, due to being built three inches wider to improve cornering grip.

 Later modifications included some technology developed on the C6.R, including air conditioning systems for driver comfort and a rear view camera on the bumper and monitor in the cockpit to overcome the lack of a rear window.